JingboYang/SimpleAudioRecognition/README.md

 [![Video Demonstration](https://img.youtube.com/vi/ksYiwKTFCrY/0.jpg)](https://www.youtube.com/watch?v=ksYiwKTFCrY)

-## Contents
+## Development Environment

-In this repository, you will find all components of our project.
-We have created tutorials for these projects as well.
-These tutorials describe how our project should be used and how to setup individual IPs.

 We used Xilinx WebPACK (download page [here](https://www.xilinx.com/support/download.html)).

 Our Python code work with Python3.
 You should run our Python code on Linux or Mac to accomodate hardcoded file path.
 For Windows systems, we highly recommend using [Anaconda for Python 3.6](https://www.anaconda.com/download/).

 We recommend coding C and Python with [Visual Studio Code](https://code.visualstudio.com/), a lightweight cross-platform editor.

+Optimal setup for our project is a Windows 10 machine running [Ubuntu 16.04 LTS](https://www.ubuntu.com/download/desktop) virtual machine with [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) for best driver support with Nexys Video Board.

+## Contents

+In this repository, you will find all components of our project.
+We have created tutorials for these projects as well.
+These tutorials describe how our project should be used and how to setup individual IPs.

  * Vivado project for our complete audio recognition hardware and software setup ([here](https://github.com/CaptainPenguins/SimpleAudioRecognition/tree/master/VivadoProject/Nexys-Video-DMA-BT-FFT-Full-Precision-Test))
     * Tutorial [here](https://github.com/CaptainPenguins/SimpleAudioRecognition/blob/master/doc/Floating_point_DMA_FFT_BT_Tutorial.pdf)